lorenzodifuccia/safaribooks/README.md

                        name/XXXXXXXXXXXXX/`

 optional arguments:
-  --cred <EMAIL:PASS>  Credentials used to perform the auth login on Safari
+  --cred <EMAIL>  Credentials used to perform the auth login on Safari
                        Books Online.
-                       Es. ` --cred "account_mail@mail.com:password01" `.
+                       Es. ` --cred "account_mail@mail.com" `.
   --no-cookies         Prevent your session data to be saved into
                        `cookies.json` file.
   --no-kindle          Remove some CSS rules that block overflow on `table`